alj-x64/DSP-Project/README.md

 4. Restore using Wiener filter (per channel)
 5. Apply CLAHE for contrast improvement
 6. Enhance sharpness with unsharp masking
-7. Compute MSE and SSIM metrics
+7. Compute and MSE and SSIM metrics
 8. Save results by clicking the save button.

 ---